Itzhak Perlman: The Perlman Music Program

 The Perlman Music Program, founded in 1994 by Perlman's wife, Toby Perlman, and Suki Sandler, started as a summer camp for exceptional string musicians between the ages of 12 and 18.
 Over time, it expanded to a yearlong program.
 Students have the chance to have Perlman coach them before they play at venues such as the Sutton Place Synagogue and public schools.
 By introducing students to each other and requiring them to practice together, the program strives to have musicians who would otherwise practice alone develop a network of friends and colleagues.
 Rather than remain isolated, participants in the program find an area where they belong.

-Conducting

-At the beginning of the new millennium, Perlman began to conduct.
-He took the post of principal guest conductor at the Detroit Symphony Orchestra.
-He served as music advisor to the Saint Louis Symphony Orchestra from 2002 to 2004.
-In November 2007, the Westchester Philharmonic announced his appointment as artistic director and principal conductor.
-His first concert in these roles was on October 11, 2008, in an all-Beethoven program featuring pianist Leon Fleisher performing the Emperor Concerto.

 Instruments

-Perlman plays the Soil Stradivarius violin of 1714, formerly owned by Yehudi Menuhin and considered one of the finest violins made during Stradivari's "golden period."
-Perlman also plays the Guarneri del Gesù 1743 'Sauret' and the Carlo Bergonzi 1740 'ex-Kreisler'.
+Perlman plays the Soil Stradivarius violin of 1714, formerly owned by Yehudi Menuhin and considered one of the finest violins made during Stradivari's "golden period".
+Perlman also plays the Guarneri del Gesù 1743 'Sauret'.

 Personal life

 Perlman lives in New York City with his wife, Toby, also a classically trained violinist.
+They met as students and married in 1967.
 They have five children, including Navah Perlman, a concert pianist and chamber musician.
 Perlman is a distant cousin of the Canadian comic and television personality Howie Mandel.
 He has synesthesia and was interviewed for Tasting the Universe by Maureen Seaberg, which is about the condition.

 Discography

+Perlman has recorded music in many genres.
+In 2025, Deutsche Grammophon (DG) issued its complete 25 recordings with Perlman on the occasion of his 80th birthday.